-i i) Shri Bhagwat Prasad Independent Director Chairperson i ii) Prof. Kanika T. Bhal Independent Director Member i iii) Shri Mahesh Kumar Mittal Director (Finance) Ex-Officio Member
+i) Shri Bhagwat Prasad hri Bhagwat Prasad Independent Director ii) Prof. Kanika T. Bhal Independent Director Member iii) Shri Mahesh Kumar Mittal Director (Finance) Ex-Officio Member

 During the financial year 2018-19, the terms of reference of the Committee were modified as per the requirements of SEBI (Listing Obligations and Disclosure Requirements) (Amendment) Regulations, 2018.
 The present terms of reference of the Committee are as under: